Translating Military Experience

 10. Seek Professional Help

-There are numerous organisations and agencies in Australia dedicated to assisting veterans in their career transitions, including the RSL Veterans’ Employment Program.
-We provide one-on-one career coaching services that are free for veterans, their partners and their immediate family members.
-That includes help writing resumes and cover letters, job interview preparation, career navigation, training pathways and connections with employers looking to hire.
+There are numerous organisations and agencies in Australia dedicated to assisting veterans in their career transitions, including RSL Employment Programs.
+You will benefit from one-on-one career coaching services that are offered free to veterans and their partners.
+This includes support in writing resumes and cover letters, job interview preparation, career navigation and guidance on training pathways.

 Want to see more content like this?
 Find resources for job-hunters here